 - 1. Read GENERAL RULES. - 2.
+Must be enrolled in Geology Project to exhibit in Geology or Lapidary classes. - 3.
+Judging will begin Tuesday at 1:00 p.m. - 4.
+Conference judging is between judge and 4-H Member only. - 5.
 Exhibit boxes must be 18"x24"x3 1/2" with required Plexiglas cover.
 Boxes with glass covers WILL NOT be accepted.
 All specimens are to be arranged across the narrow (18") dimensions of the exhibit box making the exhibit 18" across the top and 24" deep.
 If box has sliding Plexiglas cover, it must be removable from the top.
 Screws, locks or other devices that would prevent judges from removing glass cover should not be used.
-For Lapidary classes 5300-5304 only, the dimensions of the box should be appropriate for the display, but should not exceed 18"x24"x31/2". - 3.
+For Lapidary classes 5300-5304 only, the dimensions of the box should be appropriate for the display, but should not exceed 18"x24"x31/2". - 6.
 Each exhibitor is required to identify each display box by placing an identification label bearing name, county/district, and number of specimens in the upper left-hand corner of the Plexiglas cover (inside), and by attaching a label with the same information to the lower right corner of the box (outside).
-The inside label is to also indicate the class number. - 4.
+The inside label is to also indicate the class number. - 7.
 Exhibitor may enter in both geology and lapidary classes.
 Exhibitor may show in only one of the first four geology classes (5200, 5201, 5202 or 5203).
-Exhibitor may also show in geology class 5204 (special exhibit), 5205 Mineralogy, 5206 Fossils, and in one lapidary class. - 5.
-Geology Specimens should be labeled with the number of the specimens, date collected, specimen name or description, and locality (county) where collected. - 6.
+Exhibitor may also show in geology class 5204 (special exhibit), 5205 Mineralogy, 5206 Fossils, and in one lapidary class. - 8.
+Geology Specimens should be labeled with the number of the specimens, date collected, specimen name or description, and locality (county) where collected. - 9.
+All specimens must be collected in the state of Kansas (only exception in #8) during the current 4-H year, which will be allowed starting on the day after the conclusion of the Kansas State Fair. - 10.
 For the geology classes 5200, 5201, 5202 and 5203, specimens should be mounted in the box by proper groups: rocks, minerals, fossils.
-Fossils must be identified to the Phylum, Class and Genus level.
-Genus name is to begin with a capital letter.
-Species name is all lower case.
-Genus and species names must either be italicized or underlined, not both.
-The words "phylum, class, genus" on labels are to be spelled out, not abbreviated.
+Fossils must be identified to the Phylum, Class and Genus level (if possible or part if Genus cannot be determined).
+The Genus specimen name is to begin with a capital letter and the whole specimen's name must either be italicized or underline, not both.
+Species name is not required.
+However, if a species name is used it must be all lowercase and either italicized or underlined, not both.
+The words "Phylum, Class, Genus" on labels are to be spelled out, not abbreviated.
 More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
-Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita). - 7.
+Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita). - 11.
 For geology classes 5200, 5201, 5202, 5203, 5305, and 5206 all specimens must be collected by the participant (not purchased) from locations in Kansas, with the exception of Tri-State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
-Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging. - 8.
-Conference judging is between judge and 4-H Member only. - 9.
-Must be enrolled in the geology project to exhibit in the geology or lapidary classes. - 10.
-Judging will begin Tuesday at 1:00 p.m.
+Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging.